 If your client operations are spread across chat threads, spreadsheets, notes, and disconnected apps, you are paying a hidden tax in errors and context switching.
-This guide helps you migrate to one coherent workflow system without breaking active client work.
+This guide helps you consolidate that live mess into one coherent workflow system without breaking active client work.

 Migration outcomes